Lytton, British Columbia: 2021 wildfire and destruction

 On June 30, 2021, the day after Lytton set a Canadian all-time high temperature record of 49.6 C, a wildfire swept through the community, destroying most structures.
 All villagers were ordered to evacuate.
 Local MP Brad Vis said 90% of the village burned down.
 Two people died.

 In the year since the fire, only a quarter of the properties were cleared of ash and debris.
 There was incessant wrangling between local residents who wanted to restore buildings and power immediately, and the local council who wanted fire-prevention standards in place.
 Coupled with inadequate insurance payouts and local record-breaking floods, residents were running out of time to restore the village.
-They were further hampered when another wildfire took out six residences across the river in July 2022.
+They were further hampered when another wildfire destroyed six residences across the river in July 2022.

 Name origin

 Novelist Edward Bulwer-Lytton was a friend and contemporary of Charles Dickens and was one of the pioneers of the historical novel, exemplified by his most popular work, The Last Days of Pompeii.
 He is best remembered today for the opening line to the novel Paul Clifford, which begins "It was a dark and stormy night..." and is considered by some to be the worst opening sentence in the English language.
 Bulwer-Lytton is also responsible for sayings such as "The pen is mightier than the sword" from his play Richelieu.
 Though he was a popular author in the 19th century, fewer people today are aware of his prodigious body of literature, which spans many genres.
 In the 21st century, he may be better known as the namesake for the Bulwer-Lytton Fiction Contest (BLFC), sponsored annually by the English Department at San Jose State University, which challenges entrants "to compose the opening sentence to the worst of all possible novels."

 In 1858, Governor James Douglas named the town after Bulwer-Lytton "as a merited compliment and mark of respect."
 Bulwer-Lytton served as Colonial Secretary.
 As governor of the then-colony, Douglas would have reported to him.